-Our Community Grants Application opens once a year, and is scheduled to be available to fill out at the end of the summer, beginning of autumn.
+Our Community Grants Application opens once a year, and is scheduled to be available to fill out in the summer, once Change for Good partners have been elected.

 Our Community Grants funding program has been giving back to our community for more than two decades now.
 Each year, the Ashland Food Co-op's Board of Directors sets aside a small percentage of sales from the previous year, into a CDI with the help of our friends at Twin Pines which allows this small percentage to grow into something bigger to fund the Community Program.